-We very briefly mention North Africa, one of the most sought-after tourist destinations in Egypt and Morocco, but regarding true nature and unforgettable experiences, you can only find in South Africa.
+In our Africa travel guide we touch briefly upon North Africa, one of the most sought-after tourist destinations in Egypt and Morocco, but when it comes to true nature and unforgettable experiences, you will only find these in South Africa.

-For centuries, it has been rumored, whispered and even published in great documentaries that Africa is the place of diseases, violence, sub-standard hotels, danger, scarcity and so forth.
-If you have been once privileged to land in any part of Africa, you can tell how broad there is a distinction between misconceptions and reality.
+For centuries, it has been rumored, whispered and even published in great documentaries that Africa is the place of diseases, violence, sub-standard hotels, danger, and scarcity.
+If you have ever been privileged enough to land in any part of Africa, you can quickly tell how broad the distinction is between the misconceptions and reality.

-Whether you are up for pleasure and enjoyment in Africa or you are planning to land on the land to find out the truth about this culturally vibrant part of the planet, you need to have a clear understanding of the best places to set your foot on arrival.
-These are the places that will give you the real image of Africa as a continent and Africa as formerly misconceived part of the world.
+Whether you are looking for pleasure and enjoyment in Africa or planning to visit and find out the truth about this culturally vibrant part of the planet, you need to have a clear understanding of the best places to go on your arrival.
+These are the places that will give you the real image of Africa as a continent and not as a formerly misconceived part of the world.

 Different African countries have various forms of adventure, right from the magnificent historic temples in Egypt to the best scenes and beaches in Madagascar.
-Your tour to Africa is a great opportunity and thus worth proper utilization.
+Your tour to Africa is a great opportunity and so, worth planning well.

 Here are some places I would unreservedly recommend for you and the specific reasons to visit them: